 For Linux Web Hosting and Managed Dedicated Server packages

-In this article, we will show you how to determine the active PHP version assigned to your domain and change it if necessary.
+In this article, we will show you how to find and change the active PHP version for your domain(s) or website(s).

 - Changing the PHP version for a domain has a direct impact on the associated websites and can affect their functionality.
 For websites that you have not programmed yourself, we recommend that you first check the creator's specifications for the recommended PHP version.